-Vivid’s Net-Zero Toolkit uses a scenario-driven approach to assess the impact of low-carbon transition risk on financial assets
+Vivid’s Climate Risk Toolkit uses a scenario-driven approach to assess the impact of low-carbon transition risk on financial assets

 The Toolkit produces insights on climate transition-related financial risks for investors, asset managers, policymakers, and regulators

 Vivid worked with HSBC Global Asset Management to estimate the impacts of different policy and technology scenarios on a major global equity index.
 Model insights were used to publish a white paper on the use of low-carbon transition scenario analysis for equity valuation.
 On-going applications of the Climate Risk Toolkit include exploring the impacts of a disorderly climate transition on financial assets, and assessing the implications of climate transition and liability risks for the insurance industry.
 Vivid helps institutional investors and asset managers to incorporate the Toolkit’s insights into their investment practices.